 Ingredients

-Just five ingredients give you flavorful rice you can pair with so many delicious dishes.
-See the recipe card for quantities.
+Just 5 ingredients give you flavorful rice that pairs perfectly with a wide range of delicious dishes.
+Refer to the printable recipe card for exact quantities.

 Variations